Reece Cole

 Reece George Cole (born 17 February 1998) is an English professional footballer who plays as a central midfielder for club Exeter City.

 Cole is a graduate of the Brentford academy and made one senior appearance for the club before his release in 2020.
 Following spells with Queens Park Rangers U23 and Dunfermline Athletic, he dropped into non-League football in 2022.
-He returned to professional football with Exeter City in 2023.
+Cole returned to professional football with Exeter City in 2023.

 Career

 Brentford

 Cole began his youth career in the Hayes & Yeading United youth system, before transferring to Brentford at age 14.
 He was a part of the U15 team which emerged victorious in the Junior category at the 2012 Milk Cup.
 Cole made 8 appearances for the U18 team before signing a scholarship deal at the end of the 2013–14 season.
 He made 32 appearances and scored seven goals during his two-year scholarship and increasingly became part of the Development Squad during the 2015–16 season, progressing sufficiently to sign a professional contract in February 2016.
 Cole was an unused substitute during a number of late-season first team matches in April 2016.

 Whilst a regular for the B team, Cole received sporadic calls into the first team squad during the 2016–17 season, before making his senior debut as a late substitute for Nico Yennaris in a 3–2 victory over Nottingham Forest on 7 March 2017.
 One month later, he signed a new three-year contract.
 Cole won further attention with long-range goals in pre-season friendly wins over Aldershot Town and Oxford United in July 2017, before departing to join League Two club Newport County on loan until January 2018.
 He made his debut versus Coventry City 9 days later and scored the first senior goal of his career with the only goal of the game.
 Cole made four further appearances and returned to Brentford in late September 2017, after suffering a knee injury.
 He returned to match play with the B team in December, but did not win any further calls into the first team squad before the end of the season.

 Cole spent much of the remainder of his contract away on loan with League Two, National League and Scottish Championship clubs Yeovil Town, Maidenhead United, Macclesfield Town and Partick Thistle.
 He gained significant game time at the latter two clubs, in particular scoring four goals in a five-match spell during November 2019, which saw him win the Partick Thistle Player of the Month award.
 Cole was released by Brentford in June 2020.